learn-co-curriculum/programming-univbasics-3-methods-and-arguments/README.md

 # > Hello, Steven.
 We heard you are a great Elixir programmer.
 ```

-Once you define arguments for a method, they become _required_ when you invoke,
+Once you define arguments for a method, they become _required_ when you invoke
-or call, the method.
+or call the method.
 What happens when you don't pass in the required argument?
-When an argument with a value is not passed int, you get an `ArgumentError`.
+When an argument with a value is not passed in, you get an `ArgumentError`.
 Here's an example:

 ```ruby